 Traveling at High Altitude

-The South Rim is 7000 feet/2,135 m above sea level at its highest point, therefore you may experience symptoms associated with altitude illness.
+The highest point of the South Rim and Flagstaff are about 7000 feet/2,135 m above sea level, therefore you may experience symptoms associated with altitude illness.
 We recommend the following measures to help prevent altitude illness: arrive ahead of your scheduled departure to allow for acclimatization; drink 3-4 quarts of water every day; make sure about 70% of your calories come from carbs; only use alcohol, tobacco or sleeping aid medications in moderation or not all.
 Please familiarize yourself with symptoms, treatment and more about altitude illness at the CDC.

 Weather & Water Conditions